hxko/FCC-Metric-Imperial-Converter/README.md

 # Metric-Imperial Converter

-This project is part of the FreeCodeCamp - Quality Assurance Certification Tasks that needed to be accomplished below:
+This project is part of the FreeCodeCamp - Quality Assurance Certification.
+Functional & Unit Tests with Chai Framework

 ## Instructions for Conversion Logic and Testing